-- 1. Margins are, no doubt, getting an artificial boost from inflation as profits today are based on higher prices for goods sold than the cost of the goods sold.
-This boost will continue as long as high levels of inflation persist. - 2.
-WACC has increased by less than the yields for AAA corporate bonds.
+- 1. Inflation continues to lift margins as profits are calculated using current prices for revenue but historic prices for inventory.
+This effect lasts while inflation runs hot but reverses as soon as inventory costs begin to outpace prices charged to customers. - 2.
+WACC has increased by less than the yields for AAA corporate bonds over the past year.
 That lag implies firms have shortened the maturities of their outstanding bonds to benefit from the steepness of the yield curve for maturities shorter than five years.
 Shortening maturities might lower the cost of debt and WACC in the near term, but it leaves firms exposed to sharply rising financing costs if interest rates keep rising.

-As a result, the "record" return on capital is a bit of a mirage, and the trend in ROIC could reverse soon.
+The "record" return on capital is a mirage and the bullish trend in ROIC could reverse soon, as we already saw with the ROIC from seven sectors that fell quarter-over-quarter in 2Q22.

-See Figure 1 in the full version of our report for the chart of ROIC vs. WACC for the S&P 500 from December 2004 through 1Q22.
+See Figure 1 in the full version of our report for the chart of ROIC and WACC for the S&P 500 from December 2004 through 8/12/22.